 Another twist on the increasingly-fashionable rectangle tile is to opt for a tile made out of glass rather than porcelain or ceramic.
 Glass backsplash tiles offer a high-gloss and much more contemporary style, and are available in a wide variety of colors, from frosty pastels to bold primary colors.
 I’m personally partial to mid-sized rectangles (a slightly modern twist on the traditional subway tiles), but if you have room in your budget, painted single-sheet glass backsplashes are amazingly trendy, offering a stunning, unbroken and very modern style.

-Get The Look With: This Riviera Water light blue glass tile.
+Get The Look With: This Ice Gloss light blue glass tile.

 What About Stone?

 While I can’t say this is a trend I’m totally overjoyed about, marble and granite are two materials that, for kitchen counters and backsplashes alike, are still going strong.
 Light marble and travertine are especially popular in terms of backsplash trends, and if you have a particularly generous budget, a single-piece marble backsplash is undeniably impressive.
 Smaller marble or other stone tiles can also be quite lovely, and if you love the look but are on a tight budget, HD stone print ceramic and porcelain tiles offer a very convincing duplicate at a much lower price.